NiklasPor/ngrx-clean-forms/docs/first-form.md

 title: Setting up a form
 ---

-First of all basic knowledge of the follwing topic is recommended:
+First of all basic knowledge of the follwing topics is recommended:

 -   Angular
 -   NgRx v8